Mitchelton railway station

 Mitchelton railway station is located on the Ferny Grove line in Queensland, Australia.
 It is one of two railway stations serving the Brisbane suburb of Mitchelton, the other being Oxford Park railway station.

 History

 The station opened in March 1918 due to public demand.
 To the north of the station lies a turnback siding.

 Services

 Mitchelton station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.

 Services by platform

 Transport links

-Brisbane Transport operate four routes from Mitchelton station:
+Transport for Brisbane operate four bus routes from Mitchelton station: